Axway/open-banking-docs/content/en/docs/Release-Notes/401_openbanking_relnotes.md

 ---
 This update contains several new features and improvements.

-## Consent management updates
+## Consent Management updates

 * A new feature has been added to capture the timestamp of consent acknowledgement.
 This enhancement improves tracking and auditing capabilities for user consent processes.

-* A new authorization timestamp has been added to the consent admin dashboard.
+* A new authorization timestamp has been added to the Consent Admin Dashboard.
 This feature provides administrators with more detailed information about consent authorizations.

 ## Performance updates